Type C Personality

 Simple observations tell you more than you think.

-a.
-Type C Personality Extrinsic Characteristics (Stress or Fear Related)
+A. Type C Personality Extrinsic Characteristics (Stress or Fear Related)

-They are indispensable today because of technology.
+The C-Types are indispensable today because of technology.
 As a consequence, they own the vast majority of the businesses.
 The economic power they wield forms the direction of most nations.

 With the rise of the internet, they have added information power to their arsenal.